BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 2. See [Section 8.1](#shell_commands) for a list of some of the most used commands.

-3. In case you are using a non-English keyboard, the 'true' keyboard might be different from the one you see.
+3. If you use a non-English keyboard, the 'true' keyboard might be different from the one you see.
 The changes apply mostly to the symbols, not letters or numbers.
 For example, in case you have a Portuguese keyboard on your computer the '+' is now in key